 The side effects of tirzepatide are like GLP-1 medications, mainly nausea and gastrointestinal disturbance.
 Most side effects are brief when the medication is started at the lowest dose and slowly boosted over time.
 There are 6 doses available.

 The best weight loss results are seen when weight loss medications are combined with intensive lifestyle modification and calorie restriction.
 The major benefit of weight loss is improvement comorbidities of obesity such as diabetes, high blood pressure, abnormal blood lipids and heart disease which can be seen with as little as 5% weight loss.

 Remember, tirzepatide or any other weight loss medication is not a magic bullet but simply a tool to lower appetite for sustained calorie reduction.
 There is no perfect medication for obesity.
 A medication that may work for a family member or a friend may not be the ideal medication for you.
 Treating obesity can be complicated so it is best to work with a knowledgeable health care professional who is dedicated to working with you over the long term.

-If you’d like to learn more about tirzepatide (Mounjaro) or other ways to achieve permanent weight loss, please feel free to call us or schedule an appointment with Dr. Isaacs using the online booking tool on this website.
+If you’d like to learn more about tirzepatide (Mounjaro) or other ways to achieve permanent weight loss, please feel free to call us or schedule an appointment in Atlanta, GA with Dr. Isaacs using the online booking tool on this website.